These are the best Windows on ARM laptops you can buy

 Best Windows on ARM clamshell: Samsung Galaxy Book S

-Best budget ARM PC: Samsung Galaxy Book Go
+Best budget Windows on ARM PC: Samsung Galaxy Book Go

 That covers most of the current Windows on ARM laptops, which does still show a somewhat lacking ecosystem compared to Intel and AMD products.
 Still, there’s variety in form factors, design, and even price points here.
-You can already get a few types of ARM devices, so there’s likely to be something that suits your needs.
+We picked the HP Elite Folio as the best overall device because it has high-end configurations, a unique form factor, and a fantastic design covered in synthetic leather.
+However, the Surface Pro X is a superior device in many ways, including the display and webcam.
+And if those aren’t your style, there are plenty of options to choose from here.

 You might not want an ARM laptop though, because there are other limitations that come with it.
 For example, ARM laptops don’t have Thunderbolt, so you can’t use a Thunderbolt dock for expansion.
 We have a list of the best Thunderbolt-enabled laptops if that’s something you need.